vikrammood/lap3/README.md

 Python Libraries- tkinter, matplotlib, numpy

 ### How to run?
-1) Clone this repo using git clone ---
+1) Clone this repo using " $ git clone https://github.com/vikrammood/lap3  " using the command line or directly download the code using the download button on the top right corner of the repository.
-2) Go to the folder lab_3 where you have clone the repo.
+2) Go to the folder where you have cloned the repository.
-3) Open terminal and execute ./tkin-initial.py
+3) Open terminal and execute ./tkin-initial.py or use spyder(with required libraries installed) or anaconda to run *.py file.

 ### How to use?